Great Baseball

-Great Baseball is a baseball video game developed and published by Sega for the Sega Master System in 1987 as part of the "Great" series of sports video games.
+Great Baseball is a baseball video game developed and published by Sega for the Master System in 1987 as part of the "Great" series of sports video games.
 This game is different to the game of the same name released in Japan and Taiwan.
 An upgraded version of this Great Baseball would later that year be released in Japan as The Pro Yakyū: Pennant Race.

 Gameplay

 In this game, the player takes on the role of a manager and can field a total of 26 teams to battle for the league championship.
 The player either starts with offense or defense, playing through 9 innings as in a standard game of baseball.
 Team 1 goes to bat first and Team 2 goes to bat second.
 In a single player game, once the team in selected, the computer automatically selects the CPU controlled opponent.
 In two player games, each player can select their own team, but they have to be from the same league.

 Once the starting pitcher is selected, the player can choose a specialty ball and stamina level.
 With more stamina, pitch speed and accuracy last longer.
 When batting, players are allowed up to four pinch hitters in each game.
 Pinch hitters are selected for a given inning just before the team goes up to bat.
 Players can select any player in the field except the catcher.